-The course combines Design Thinking, which uses an iterative cycle of developing customer empathy, learning ecological technology, appreciating environmental stewardship, brainstorming, rapid prototyping, testing user experience, and redesign, with Lean Startup, which uses customer discovery, encourages quick product development, reduces start-up costs, tests ideas quickly, and employs designed experiments, in a multidisciplinary academic setting to design, build, test and market novel technologies that enhance the environmental needs of humans.
+Ecotechnology innovation is taught with design thinking, which uses an iterative cycle of developing customer empathy, learning ecological technology, appreciating environmental stewardship, brainstorming, rapid prototyping, user experience, testing and redesign.
+Environment entrepreneurship is based on the Lean Startup process, which uses customer discovery, encourages quick product development, reduces start-up costs, tests ideas quickly, and employs designed experiments.
+A multidisciplinary academic setting embraces designing, building, testing and marketing novel technologies that enhance the environmental needs of humans.
 Students will learn in an active environment that requires working creatively, collaboratively, diligently, and precisely to create a business model and tangible prototype for a new commercial product.